warmist/scripts/docs/dwarf-op.rst

     (from the ``types`` table below) to apply to dwarves in the defined job.

 ``professions``
     These are a subset of the professions DF has.
-All professions listed will match a profession dwarf fortress has built in, however not all the built-ins are defined here.
+All professions listed should match a profession dwarf fortress has built in, however not all the built-ins are defined here.